-Opposed to the will of Avi Ha-Rachamim #1.
+Opposition against Avi Ha-Rachamim #1.
 Instead of praising the Holy One for this miracle the religious leaders claimed that the miracle was illegitimate because it occurred on Shabbat.
 Messiah’s detractors were so ignorant of the real spiritual meaning of the Sabbath that they actually thought the Divinely sourced miracle was an egregious violation of Shabbat.

-Opposed to the will of the Father of Mercies #3.
+Opposition to the Father of Mercies #3.
 The false teachers did not understand that Shabbat was made for man and not the other way around.
 For many centuries now the false teachers have lost sight of the true rest of Shabbat which the Father of Mercies desires.
 Therefore, Avi HaRachamim has said to us, “I want you to practice giving loving-kindness, love, not offer sacrifices.
 I want you to be My checed in the world more than I want your burnt offerings” (Hosea 6:6):

 כִּי חֶסֶד חָפַצְתִּי וְלֹא־זָבַח וְדַעַת אֱלֹהִים מֵעֹלֹֽות׃